epiphanysearch/boilerplate/README.md

 ### /package.json

 This is your project's management file, all devtime and runtime dependencies are defined in here.
 To install all of these you just need to issue a "npm install" command from the root of the project.
+As this project setup for build static assets (Front end stuff only) we have all the packages installed as developer dependencies.

 ## Development